 This blog was first released in September 2020 and has been updated with the latest DfE guidance and additional resources.

-On 18th January 2021, the DfE released the following update:
+On the 21st March 2022, the DfE released the following update:

 I want to develop the fluency and application of multiplication facts.
 Where do I start?